YancarloG/Weight-Tracking-App/README.md

 # 🌟 Weight Tracking App

 ## 📋 Overview
-The **Weight Tracking App** is a simple and user-friendly mobile application designed to help users monitor and manage their weight over time.
+The **Weight-Tracking-App** is a simple and user-friendly mobile application designed by me to help users monitor and manage their weight over time.
 Developed as part of a mobile development course, the app emphasizes clean design, functionality, and user-centered features.
 This repository contains the source code and assets for the app, which was created using **Android Studio**.

 ---